 TCL, Hisense and Sharp are the major brands selling Roku TVs and, of course, for the time being, Sharp’s Roku TVs are made by Hisense anyway.
 For more information on Roku TV, head to our dedicated deals page.

 The Sharp LBU591U Roku TVs are exclusive to Best Buy in the States.
-Available for $260 (43in), $281 (50in) and $360 (55in) they offer many more screen inches when compared pound for pound with the more recognised brands like Samsung and Sony.
-They have wi-fi, three HDMI sockets, a USB input and support HDR too.
+Available now for $340 (55in), it offers many more screen inches when compared pound for pound with the more recognised brands like Samsung and Sony.
+It has wi-fi, three HDMI sockets, a USB input and support HDR too.
 You can cast your mobile screen onto their displays, and while they’re not voice activated themselves, you can send them commands via an external Google Assistant or Amazon Alexa device.

-If you’re in the market for a 55in Roku TV, you may come across the Sharp LC-55LBU711U at Best Buy.
-It’s currently priced at $290 for Black Friday, cheaper than the 55in Sharp LBU591U above, but offers no competitive disadvantage on paper.
+If you’re in the market for a 55in Roku TV, you may come across the Sharp LC-55LBU711U at Best Buy as well.
+It’s currently priced at $350, a touch more expensive than the 55in Sharp LBU591U above, but offers no competitive advantage on paper.

-The Sharp LB601U Roku TV range, again, mainly available at Best Buy, is a step down in resolution to a Full HD 1080p display.
+The Sharp LB601U Roku TV, again, mainly available at Best Buy, is a step down in resolution to a Full HD 1080p display.
 The specs are otherwise similar to the 4K models above.
-They still have Wi-Fi built in, they work with Amazon Alexa and Google Assistant, and feature three HDMI sockets and a USB input.
+They still have wi-fi built in, they work with Amazon Alexa and Google Assistant, and feature three HDMI sockets and a USB input.

 The Sharp Q7300U series of 4K TVs is the one member of the company's Q-series that does come with the Roku TV platform built-in (the Sharp Q7000U and Q7500 series do not).
 The bonus here is that they’re HDR-compatible and come with a beefier twin 10W speaker set-up.

-They come in the form of the 58in Sharp LC-58Q7370U and Sharp LC-58Q7330U, as stocked by Best Buy and Walmart respectively.
-The two models are very similar and both feature Sharp’s Motion Rate 120 motion-processing technology, claim a superior processor for better HD upscaling and a noise reduction filter to help with that upscaled content.
+They come in the form of the 58in Sharp LC-58Q7330U, as stocked by Walmart.
+It features Sharp’s Motion Rate 120 motion-processing technology, claims a superior processor for better HD upscaling and a noise reduction filter to help with that upscaled content.

-Without testing any of Sharp's older or newer models, it's tricky to categorically recommend a Sharp TV.
+Without testing many of Sharp's older or newer models, it's tricky to categorically recommend a Sharp TV.
 At the time of writing there has been no refresh of the brand’s TV range.